-On the Preferences tab, you can pick which of the available dashboard views will be displayed by default.
-If you pick Component list, you have to select which component list will be displayed from the Default component list drop-down.
+On the Preferences tab, you can pick which of the available dashboard views to present by default.
+If you pick the Component list, you have to select which component list will be displayed from the Default component list drop-down.

-Component Lists
+$Component\ Lists$